 We now introduce the notion of a meta key agreement and authentication protocol which is not a true public-key crypto system but has many of the features of a public-key cryptosystem.
 Specifically, while it does require secure provisioning of each device by a Trusted Third Party (TTP), once provisioned, devices can authenticate to each other offline without further support.
-By a device, we
+By a device, we mean a Probabilistic Polynomial-Time Turing Machine (PPTM) that can execute a cryptographic protocol and be capable of transmitting and receiving messages.

-Definition (MKAAP) Assume there is a network consisting of a Home Device (HD) and a set of other devices $(D_i, i=1,2,3,...)$ that communicate with the HD over an open channel.
+Definition (MKAAP) Assume there is a network consisting of a Home Device (HD) and a set of other devices $(D_i, i=1,2,3,...)$ that communicate with the HD over an open channel1.
 Assume that there is a TTP which has distributed secret information to the HD and the other devices.
 An MKAAP is an algorithm with the following properties:

-- The MKAAP allows the HD to authenticate (and/or be authenticated by) and obtain a shared secret with any $D_i$ over an open channel. - It is infeasible for an attacker, eavesdropping on the open communication channel between the HD and a device $D_i$ , to obtain the shared secret assuming the attacker does not know the secret information distributed by the TTP. - The private keys of the $D_i$ are provided by the TTP, fixed, and are not known to the HD.
-The TTP may update the keys over time. - The private key of the HD may be ephemeral and is not known to any of the $D_i$ 's, or it may be provided by the TTP. - If an attacker can break into one of the devices $D_i$ and obtain its private key, then only the security of that particular device is breached, all other devices remain secure. - An attacker is assumed to be a PPTM and/or a machine capable of running a quantum method like Shor [20] or Grover [21], capable of passive eavesdropping on all communications between the HD and $D_i$ , and can attempt to impersonate an HD or $D_i$ , using the other side as an oracle.
+• The MKAAP allows the HD to authenticate (and/or be authenticated by) and obtain a shared secret with any D_i over an open channel.

+• It is infeasible for an attacker, eavesdropping on the open communication channel between the HD and a device D_i , to obtain the shared secret assuming the attacker does not know the secret information distributed by the TTP.

+• The private keys of the D_i are provided by the TTP, fixed, and are not known to the HD.
+The TTP may update the keys over time.

+• The private key of the HD may be ephemeral and is not known to any of the D_i 's, or it may be provided by the TTP.

+• If an attacker can break into one of the devices D_i and obtain its private key, then only the security of that particular device is breached, all other devices remain secure.

+• An attacker is assumed to be a PPTM and/or a machine capable of running a quantum method like Shor [22] or Grover [23], capable of passive eavesdropping on all communications between the HD and D_i , and can actively attempt to impersonate an HD or D_i , using the other side as an oracle.